smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 Handling app service subscribers is a two step process.
 First, you must @![iOS]register for notifications from!@ @![android,javaSE,javaEE]setup listeners for!@ the subscriber.
 Then, when you get a request, you will either have to send a response to the subscriber with the app service data or if you have no data to send, send a response with a relevant failure result code.

 #### Listening for Requests
-First, you will need to @![iOS]register for notification of!@ @![android,javaSE,javaEE]setup a listener for!@ a `GetAppServiceDataRequest`.
-Second, you need to respond to the request with your app service data.
+First, you will need to @![iOS]register for `GetAppServiceDataRequest`s notifications.!@@![android,javaSE,javaEE]setup a listener for `GetAppServiceDataRequest`s!@.
+Then, when you get the request you need to respond with your app service data.
 This means that you will need to store your current service data after your most recent update using `OnAppServiceData` (see the section Updating Your Service Data).

 @![iOS]
 ##### Objective-C